pennyphp/penny/docs/skeleton-application.md

 **Note:** *The following commands must be issued in the skeleton application folder*,

 *Resolve node dependencies*
+**Note:**
+bower and grunt require node.js this is only an example of method to manage static asset, if you don't have familiarity with this tools no problem, you can use [assetic](https://github.com/kriswallsmith/assetic), download all static deps into the public dir or other solutions.

 ```bash
 $ sudo npm install -G grunt-cli